kyma-project/kyma-environment-broker/testing/e2e/provisioning/README.md

 #### Cleanup

 The cleanup logic is executed at the end of the end-to-end test or when the provisioning phase fails.
-During this phase, the test executes the following steps:
+During the cleanup, the test performs the following steps:

     a.
 Gets **instanceId** from the ConfigMap.